hamidgasmi/training.computerscience.cloud.aws/README.md

 		- External networking products (a VPN or direct connect) that support BGP could be integrated with AWS VPC, they can dynamically generate Routes and insert them to a route table
 		- We don't need then to do it manually by a static route table
 	- Main Route table:
-		- It's created by default at the same time as a VPC it is attached to
+		- It's created by default at the same time as a VPC It's attached to
 		- It's associated "implicitly" by default to all subnets in the VPC until they're explicitly associated to a custom one
 		- In a default VPC: it routes outbound traffic to local and to outside (Internet Gateway)
 		- In a custom VPC: It routes outbound traffic to local
 	- "Custom" route table:
 		- It could be created and customized to subnets' requirements
-		- It is explicitly associated with subnets
+		- It's explicitly associated with subnets
 - Routing Priority:
 	- Rule #1: Most Specific Route is always chosen:
 	 	- It's when multiple routes' destination maches with traffic destination